Customise Existing Terraform Templates

 $ git clone https://github.com/egovernments/DIGIT-DevOps.git

 • Here we are using AWS cloud service provider to create terraform infra.
-So, we are choosing sample-aws module (Terraform module is a collection of standard configuration files in a dedicated directory).
+So, we are choosing the sample-aws module (the Terraform module is a collection of standard configuration files in a dedicated directory).

 $ code DIGIT-DevOps/tree/release/infra-as-code/terraform/sample-aws

-• In that sample-aws module we can find the below terraform templates
+• In that sample-aws module, find the below terraform templates

 main.tf